 Is Your Child Afraid Of Maths?
-Here's What You Can Do
+Here's How You Can Make It Fun

 I hate Maths.
 I just cannot add numbers.
 Ugh, I wish I didn’t have Math in the curriculum.